Power Metal (album)

-Power Metal is the fourth studio album by American heavy metal band Pantera, released in May 1988 through Metal Magic.
-The album signals a shift in a heavier direction and has been described as a "bridge" between the band's original glam metal style and the heavier groove metal sound of their subsequent work.
-It contains influences from speed and thrash metal while still retaining elements from the band's previous releases.
+Power Metal is the fourth album by the American heavy metal band Pantera, released in May 1988 through Metal Magic.

+The album signaled a shift in a heavier direction and has been described as a "bridge" between the band's original glam metal style and the heavier groove metal sound of their subsequent work.
+Power Metal contains influences from speed and thrash metal amid the band's previous pop metal style.
 The album's sound, particularly in Phil Anselmo's vocal performance, has been compared to that of Judas Priest.

 Background

 In November 1985, tensions arose between singer Terry Glaze and the band members.
 He was given a two-week notice, which they hoped would resolve the tension, but left the group.

-After Glaze's departure, they held auditions for a replacement singer.
-Most notable Matt L'Amour (a David Coverdale lookalike) joined in July 1986, who had tenures with the band until October.
-In November returned original singer Donny Hart.
+After this, the band held auditions for a replacement singer.
+Matt L'Amour (a David Coverdale lookalike) joined in July 1986, who stayed with the band until October.
+The original singer Donny Hart returned in November.

-Still desperate for a singer that would fit the group's intended heavier style New Orleans native Phil Anselmo, who the band had met on the road, replaced Hart, marking his first appearance with the band.
+Still looking for a singer that would fit the group's intended heavier style, New Orleans native Phil Anselmo, who the band had met on the road, replaced Hart; Power Metal marks Anselmo's first appearance with the band.

 Writing

-"Proud to Be Loud" was written and produced by Keel guitarist Marc Ferrari and was originally intended to appear on their 1987 self-titled album; however, Keel would not record their own version until Keel VI: Back in Action in 1998.
+"Proud to Be Loud" was written and produced by Keel guitarist Marc Ferrari and was originally intended to appear on their 1987 album Keel; however, Keel would not record their own version until Keel VI: Back in Action in 1998.

-Pantera's version was used as the party song in the theatrical cut of the 2001 film Donnie Darko, credited to "The Dead Green Mummies".

-Glaze had originally written some of the band's lyrics but Anselmo changed most of them except "Down Below", with an earlier recording of the song appearing on Pantera's third album I Am the Night (1985) crediting Glaze.
+Glaze had originally written some of the band's lyrics.
+However, Anselmo changed most of them except "Down Below", with an earlier recording of the song appearing on Pantera's third album I Am the Night (1985) crediting Glaze.